 Car Accidents cause millions of dollars of damage each year, along with even more costly medical expenses related to accident injuries and fatalities.
 Many people who were injured or who lost loved ones in vehicle accidents sought compensation by filing Personal Injury lawsuits.
 Most of those legal actions were resolved prior to court, with a Car Accident Settlement.
 When no agreements are reached, cases proceed into courtroom litigation.
-Settlement is a much faster process than a trial procedure; this method of dispute resolution also is less costly to all parties.
+A settlement is a much faster process than a trial procedure; this method of dispute resolution also is less costly to all parties.

-Car Accident Settlement – FAQ
+San Diego Car Accident Settlement – FAQ

 Being injured in a car accident because someone else or a company was negligent can create enormous financial expenses in addition to the bodily injuries, pain and suffering the victim endures.
 An experienced Personal Injury Attorney will work closely with you, building a strong case based on police reports and other evidence from the accident scene.
 Your attorney will use those items along with medical care reports and other non-economic claims you have to help you obtain fair compensation for your car accident injury claims.

 This process will take some time, but right away you may want answers for some frequently asked questions about Car Accident Settlements: